ahollocou/walkscan/README.md

 # walkscan

-Algorithms for local community detection in networks
+This repository provides a reference implementation of the local community detection algorithms described in a research paper submitted to an upcomming data-mining conference.